cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-6-91.md

     video_id: HCYaW6q_u-Q
 images: []
 ---
-On Saturday, May 10, 2025, at 2:28 a.m.
-ET, SpaceX launched the 250th Falcon 9 mission from SLC-40, carrying 28 Starlink v2 Mini small satellites to low Earth orbit as part of the Group 6-91 mission.
-Booster B1083 completed its 11th flight, landing on 'A Shortfall of Gravitas.'
-The launch featured the first fairing to reach 30 flights and contributed to a constellation of over 7,300 Starlink satellites in orbit.
-Satellites were deployed about 65 minutes after launch, despite challenging 55% launch weather odds, further underscoring ongoing milestones in reusability and the continuing expansion of the Starlink internet network.
+On May 10, 2025 at 2:28 a.m.
+ET (06:28 UTC), SpaceX completed its 250th Falcon 9 launch from SLC-40, delivering 28 Starlink v2 Mini satellites to low Earth orbit as part of the Group 6-91 mission.
+Booster B1083 made its 11th flight, landing on 'A Shortfall of Gravitas,' and the fairing achieved its 30th flight milestone.
+This was the 78th Starlink launch to the Group 6 shell, increasing the constellation to over 7,300 satellites.
+Despite 55% launch weather odds, satellites were deployed about 65 minutes after launch, demonstrating ongoing Falcon 9 reusability and further expanding the Starlink internet network.